Aquiles-ai/aqRAG-docs/docs/asynclient.md

 * **Concurrency**: `send_rag` performs concurrent uploads via `asyncio.gather()` — this speeds ingestion but be mindful of rate limits and backend throughput.
 * **Embedding functions**: Support for both sync and async `embedding_func` makes it easy to plug-in sync models or async HTTP calls (e.g., remote embedding services).
 * **Chunking**: Default chunking is handled by `chunk_text_by_words()` in `aquiles.utils`.
 Adjust that util to change chunk sizes if needed.
-* **Backend differences**: server responses and metrics vary across Redis and Qdrant — consult API Reference for backend-specific behavior.
+* **Backend differences**: server responses and metrics vary across Redis, Qdrant and PostgreSQL — consult API Reference for backend-specific behavior.
+* **PostgreSQL note**: when using PostgreSQL as the backend, ensure your server is configured with the expected extensions (e.g., `pgvector`) and connection pooling settings; the async client will forward metadata and embeddings similarly to other backends.

-Happy asynchronous embedding and querying with Aquiles-RAG! 🚀
+Happy asynchronous embedding, querying and reranking with Aquiles-RAG! 🚀